 Health, Safety, Environment and Quality

-Lerwick Port Authority confirms there are no cruise calls scheduled to visit Lerwick until mid-May.
+Lerwick Port Authority confirms there are no cruise calls scheduled to visit Lerwick until July.

 Many cruise lines have suspended operations which will affect scheduled visits throughout the season and we are monitoring the situation.
-Confirmations are awaited and further updates will be notified as changes occur.
+Confirmations are awaited and further updates will show on our cruise list as changes occur.

 The Authority continues to operate a 24/7 service, working to all current advice and guidance, closely monitoring the situation daily and liaising with relevant third parties.